mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ` ``
 ```

-In the code above a space was added to avoid confusiing the pandoc interpreter
+In the code above a space was added to avoid confusing the pandoc interpreter
 by nesteding triple tickmarks, remove those spaces in your code.

 And here the output: